realfagsmorten/Master-thesis/README.md

-# hello-world
-My first repository
+# Master thesis of Morten
-I am Morten, I do my master thesis at Dynatec.
+Master thesis at Dynatec.